Biden blames Trump for unrest and violence

 “I want to see an affirmative, aggressive push on the George Floyd bill,” he said.
 “Not just support — I want to see an aggressive push.”

-The Biden campaign did not make the candidate available for an interview.
+The campaign did not make Biden available for an interview.

 A few political warning signs have emerged for Democrats as Republicans seize on images of violent protest to warn against a Biden presidency.
 A survey of Wisconsin voters this week showed a 25-point drop in the net approval rating of Black Lives Matter protests.